 Divorce Mediation in Arizona

 To discover if it is the best solution for you, consider both sides of the coin very carefully.

 Divorce Mediation in Arizona | Mediation vs. Divorce Court

 Time: Mediation allows you to determine the schedule and the issues at designated times.

 Control: Mediation means you are directly involved in designing the solutions and coming to the decisions you want.

 In a divorce court, judges need to adhere to a strict schedule and often end up with a short amount of time to consider the details of your case.

 Mediation allows you to have more control over the cost and typically ends up totaling about 1/10 to 1/3 the cost associated with the typical divorce case that goes through the Court.

 Divorce Mediation Tips

-Now that we discussed the benefits of divorce mediation, we want to provide you with some tips on how you can increase the likelihood your mediation will be successful.
+Now that you know the benefits of divorce mediation, we want to give you tips increasing the likelihood your negotiation will be successful.